Nish60220110anth/OS-CSD/dev/README.md

 > Here, the we can see the complete image but only to look into display segment of the memory segment, we have another script `./script/mem_conv.py` which takes the output of the memory visualizer and then displays the memory segment.
 The output of this is as follows

 ![memory output](./script/memory.png)

+### File Watcher

+File watches the memory in the core constantly until any error occurs.
+Once any change is made in the file, then this watcher runs shell script which runs all necessary commands to change the output in the final output display.

+We can also attack this watcher to the environment of the memory (ex. `./dev/faces`) which can affect the final output but presently it is confied only to the core `memory.txt`.